 Aims & Objectives

-This course aims to provide a geographical perspective on the emergence and development of the service economy.
+This module aims to provide a geographical perspective on the emergence and development of the service economy.
 The shift to the service economy – that is an economy dominated by service activities in terms of both employment and output – is one of the most important and profound changes in the global economy in recent decades.
 While economic geography has traditionally focused more on primary and particularly secondary (manufacturing) industries, this module will examine the broad and varied range of service activities that are now a crucial part of the global economy.

 The first part of the module covers conceptual understandings of services and economic transformation as the result of growing service sector activities.
 Key themes include defining and classifying service activities, different theories concerning the growth and role of services in modern economies, and the globalisation of service industries.
 The thematic approach continues with examining the role of knowledge networks and social and cultural implications of the shift in service employment in transforming service workers, firms, and industry practices.

 The second part of the module covers sectoral studies of the service economy, particularly knowledge-intensive business services (KIBS) or advanced business services.
 Case studies will be drawn from a variety of KIBS such as banking, accountancy, and management consultancy.
 Cultural industries such as advertising and video games will also be discussed in terms of how they are changing urban and regional development and forms of work.
 Finally, the retail sector and the informal economy will also be analysed in terms of their different roles in production and consumption circuits.
 The module concludes with critical reflections on the polarised nature of service work and its impact on the economy and society.

 60% Continual Assessment; 40% final examination (open book)